NihaRGali/niha_606/finalproposal.md

 - CONTRIBUTING_FACTOR_1 Factors contributing to the collision for designated vehicle
 - CONTRIBUTING_FACTOR_2 Factors contributing to the collision for designated vehicle

+## Questions for Analysis :

+- Understandig the contributing factor
+  - Found out that it has these divisions
+ ` - Unspecified                       2121223
+ ` - Driver Inattention/Distraction     441483
+  `- Failure to Yield Right-of-Way      122919
+  `- Following Too Closely              113854
+  `- Other Vehicular
+- To find the extent of property damage
+`Found out that more than 90% of the data has 'No' that means in more than 90% of crashes there was no property damage.
+- What part f vehicle was damaged moslty ?
+`Most of the damages have occured at the front end of the car compared to other parts.
+- What vehicles were involved in the accident ?
+`Most of the damages have occured at the front end of the car compared to other parts.
+- Identify drivers license and sex distribution
+`About 95% of people who were involved in an accident are licensed.
+Most of the damages have occured at the front end of the car compared to other parts.
+- Accident distribution over time
+`I observed that during the years 2017, 2018 we have an average of 175000 accident.
+`There is a decrease in the number of accidents in 2020 and 2021 due to the pandemic.
 ## Analysis :
 ### Data Cleaning and Engineering :
 #### Observations :